This article was lightly updated on 27 May 2020 to reflect the impact of coronavirus and the associated oil price crash.

-The Australian bushfires have burned a land mass nearly the size of England, killing at least 23 people and now a billion animals.
-In the past six months, temperatures rose to a record high of 48ºC in Delhi and 48.9ºC in Canberra.
+The Australian bushfires of 2019 burned a land mass nearly the size of England, killing at least 23 people and a billion animals.
+In the same six months, temperatures rose to a record high of 48ºC in Delhi and 48.9ºC in Canberra.
 Humans simply can’t live in this kind of heat.

 There’s no doubt the world is suffering the results of some serious climate crimes.
 And the perpetrators of these crimes seem to be getting away with it – so far.
 Here are three reasons why oil company BP should be on Mother Nature’s most wanted list.